 I don’t really get excited about stuffed peppers but these are truly special.
-The combination of anchovies, garlic, tomatoes and roasted peppers become a dish that is so much greater than the sum of its parts.
+Anchovies, garlic, tomatoes and roasted peppers combine into a dish that is so much greater than the sum of its parts.
 The peppers come out of the oven charred and filled with juices that demand good bread for dunking.
 Even if you don’t like anchovies, try these peppers, but use half an anchovy per pepper instead of a whole one.
 I eat these peppers as often as I can and as a side to any Italian dish.
 They sit firmly within my top five foods of all time and I can’t recommend them enough.

 Delia’s recipe involves skinning the tomatoes but I don’t bother.
 She’s absolutely right about not using green peppers though.
 Red, orange and yellow are fine but green peppers aren’t sweet enough and are better off being saved for another dish.

 - olive oil

 - basil leaves (to finish)